Jared Leto: 2014–2021: From Suicide Squad to America

 In 2014, Leto premiered the documentary series Into the Wild, which tells the story behind the concert tour of the same name by Thirty Seconds to Mars that propelled the group into arenas around the world and was certified by the Guinness World Records as the longest running tour in the history of rock music.
 The series was produced by Leto and Emma Ludbrook and was released through the online platform VyRT.
 On November 3, 2015, it was announced that Thirty Seconds to Mars were working on their fifth studio album.

 In December of that year, Warner Bros. confirmed that Leto would play the role of the Joker in Suicide Squad (2016), a supervillain film based on the comic book series of the same name.
 Leto received some attention for his method acting during the film's production.
 Fellow Suicide Squad cast member Will Smith, who played Deadshot in the film, stated that he had "never actually met Jared Leto", saying, "We worked together for six months and we've never exchanged a word outside of 'action!' and 'cut!'
 We've never said 'hello,' we've never said 'good day.'
 I've only ever spoken to him as Deadshot and him as the Joker.
 I literally have not met him yet...
 Not a single word exchanged off-camera.
 He was all in on the Joker."

 Leto's method acting on Suicide Squad also reportedly involved sending unorthodox gifts to his fellow cast members, including live rats and bullets.
-His co-star Margot Robbie said that he gifted her a live rat, which she stated she kept as a pet until her landlord discovered it.
-Speaking with Vanity Fair, Viola Davis stated, "He did some bad things, Jared Leto did.
+His co-star Margot Robbie, who played the Joker's girlfriend and accomplice Harley Quinn, said that he gifted her a live rat, which she stated she kept as a pet until her landlord discovered it.
+Speaking with Vanity Fair, Viola Davis, who played Amanda Waller, stated, "He did some bad things, Jared Leto did.
 He gave some really horrific gifts.
 He had a henchman who would come into the rehearsal room, and the henchman came in with a dead pig and plopped it on the table, and then he walked out.
 And that was our introduction into Jared Leto."
 In an interview with E!
 News at the film's premiere in 2016, Leto claimed that he also sent anal beads and used condoms to his co-stars, stating, "I did a lot of things to create a dynamic, to create an element of surprise, of spontaneity, and to really break down any kind of walls that may be there.
 The Joker is somebody who doesn't really respect things like personal space or boundaries."